microsoft/IIS.WebManager/README.md

 ## Test with Windows Admin Center (WAC)

 * Install WAC on a Window client to manage other Windows client or Windows server machines.
 To avoid permission issues with IIS Administration, you should use WAC to manage IIS on a different machine.
-* You don't need to install WAC in Dev mode as instructed by the WAC documentation.
+* You don't need to install WAC in Dev mode as instructed by the WAC documentation
-* To install the newly built NuGet package on WAC, first add a new Feeds location as described [here](https://docs.microsoft.com/en-us/windows-server/manage/windows-admin-center/configure/using-extensions#installing-extensions-from-a-different-feed), pointing to your msft.iis.iis-management.x.x.x.nupkg in the `dist` folder.
+* To install the newly built NuGet package on WAC, first add a new Feeds location as described [here](https://docs.microsoft.com/en-us/windows-server/manage/windows-admin-center/configure/using-extensions#installing-extensions-from-a-different-feed), pointing to your msft.iis.iis-management.x.x.x.nupkg in the `dist` folder
-* Once you see **msft.iis.iis-management** from the available IIS extensions section, install it.
+* Once you see **msft.iis.iis-management** from the available IIS extensions section, install it
+* When you update the IIS Extension in WAC, the browser may hold cache for the updated pages.
+To make sure you are not accessing the cached pages, open the browser as guest, and close/re-open WAC after you have updated the IIS Extension

 ## Test it standalone
 You can run the project locally with `gulp`.